Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

         "subtype": {
             "type": "string",
             "description": "The subtype of asset that the token is representing.
 The value depends on what the primary type of the asset is.
 This informs the hidden data reader if there are any special or custom data in the metadata that it can use.
 It will also inform the game on how to ideally use the asset."
         },
+        "nsfw": {
+            "type": "boolean",
+            "description": "NSFW indicates that a particular asset contains sexually explicit or other adult content."
+        },
         "assetProperties": {
             "type": "object",